HaxeBeluga/beluga/doc/01-Getting started.md

 * apache
 * git

 Beluga support only mysql database for now.
-But it can target neko or php, in this getting started we are gonna use only php  for easier explanation.
+But it can target neko or php, in this "Getting started" we are going to use only php  for simpler explanations.

 ### Beluga installation